 Credit cards should not be brought anywhere near the MRI magnet.
 Since they are magnetically coded, the MRI’s magnet, which is very powerful, can easily corrupt the information stored on them.
 You will be asked to change into a hospital gown.

-There are no after effects of an MR examination.
-Following an MR examination, you will be able to immediately resume your pre-examination activities.
+There are no after effects of an MRI examination.
+Following an MRI examination, you will immediately be able to resume your pre-examination activities.

-The radiologist will generate a written report, which will be available to your physician within 24-48 hours of the MR exam.
+The radiologist will generate a written report, which will be available to your physician within 24-48 hours of the MRI exam.
 If your physician is at HSS, the images will be available immediately following the exam.
 The resulting report is sent to your referring physician and will become part of the permanent record.
-Your physician will review the MR test results with you and can integrate the results of your MR test with the findings on your physical examination and laboratory tests.
+Your physician will review the MRI test results with you and can integrate the results of your MRI test with the findings on your physical examination and laboratory tests.

 Copies of the report can be obtained through your referring physician's office.
 Your physician can call the file room at 212.606.1135 and a copy of the report can be faxed or mailed, free of charge, to their office.
 The images are the property of the institution, as are biopsy slides or blood samples.
 Copies of the images can be obtained on a CD by contacting the file room.
 There is a charge for obtaining CDs and mailing them to your physician.